jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 The data is consistent with **single-axis** solar tracking panels adjusts the position of a solar panel along one axis of rotation (i.e., east to west) to make the sun's rays strike the panel as close to perpendicular as possible.
 By pointing east in the morning, rotating to be horizontal at mid-day, and then pointing towards the west in the afternoon, a tracking panel can lengthen the period of time that the sun's rays strike at a near-perpendicular angle to the panel.

 In the winter, the two-peak shape occurs because the sun is overall quite low in the sky.
 In the mid-day the sun is in the south.
 The best the panel can do is to be horizontal, but the sun is low enough that the angle of incidence is not very perpendicular.
 The best angles occur in morning and afternoon when the sun is further east and west, and the panel can be adjusted to point east and west.
 The dip does not occur in the summer because the elevation of the sun is high enough that a horizontal panel has a good angle of incidence.

+The strong hours in the summer are particularly long because the sun rises in the north-east, and gets to due east around 9:00 a.m.
+(8 a.m. standard time).
+At this point an east-west orientation can point a panel directly at the sun.
+Ih the afternoon, the sun gets to due west around 5:00 p.m.
+(4 p.m. standard time).
+So the hours where the panel can get a nearly-perpendicular angle to the sun span more than this 8-hour period.

 ### A Simplified Model of Solar Panels